 “Widely regarded by experts in the field as a pioneering work in the sociology of the legal profession and a foundational piece in the slowly emerging canon of empirical research on inside counsel….
 Not limited to rich, thick description, the study also normatively challenges the legal profession’s ideology of moral ‘independence.’ …With the long-awaited publication of this manuscript, corporate lawyers will have something to guide them.”

 – Prof. Sung Hui Kim, UCLA School of Law, from the new Foreword

 From the Amazon Kindle store worldwide, and for free Kindle apps.

 From Barnes & Noble for Nook.

-Also available as ebook from Diesel Books, Kobobooks ePub, the UK Amazon store, and direct on iBooks for iPad as previewed by Apple (or iPad users can use apps for Kindle, Nook).
+Also available as an ebook from Kobobooks, the UK Amazon store, and direct on iBooks for iPad as previewed by Apple (or iPad users can use apps for Kindle, Nook).
 And available in active PDF, ePub, Sony, online viewing, and simple rtf formats from Smashwords.

 PAPERBACK AVAILABLE from Amazon and other retailers — or direct from our own eStore page for this book (fulfilled by Amazon).